Change your video's thumbnail

 Click "Select a different video"

-Choose the Folder where the videos lives
+Choose the folder where the videos lives

-Select the video
+Select the video and click "Select"

-Configure the Start and End times (More details on that here!)
+Configure the Start and End times

 Note